peschwartz/DD2480-DECIDE/README.md

 - Implementation of LICs 0, 5, 10
 - Testing of LICs 0, 5, 10
 - Setting up initial testing skeletons for CMV and FUV as well as initial global variables
-- Implementation of the FUV and launch computation functions
+- Implementation of the FUV and LAUNCH computation functions
-- Implementation of the FUV and launch tests
+- Implementation of the FUV and LAUNCH tests
-- Initial readme structure
-- Debugging and fixing the input parsing function
+- Debugging and fixing the input parsing function + various bug fixes

 ## Way of Working